Schlavioner/gamma_flow/README.md

 ### Step 0: Preparation

-- Open an IDE that can handle both python files and jupyter notebooks (recommendation: VSCode).
+- Open an IDE that can handle both python files and jupyter notebooks (recommendation: VSCode):
+Right-click on the project folder, select `open with` and `Visual Studio Code`
 - Install jupyter kernel
 - Select the venv inside the notebook (the symbol is comparable to a document shredder)